 While it is true that most of the traditional dishes you will find are meat-based: Imqarrun il-forn (Macaroni in the oven with minced meat); Imqarrun il-forn (Baked rice with minced meat), and of course Stuffat tal-Fenek (Rabbit stew), there is plenty of vegetarian food in Malta too!

 The vegetarian alternatives are decidedly Mediterranean, relying on fresh produce cooked with a generous amount of olive oil or wine – bet that piqued your interest.
+They are a great source of energy before heading out to explore Valletta and the many other thing to do in Malta.

 Vegetarian Food in Malta you need to try: